-A. "JRC" means the inter-jurisdictional Joint Recommendations Committee as described in Section V of this Agreement.

-- B. "Entitlement amount" means the amount of funds that a metropolitan city is entitled to receive under the Entitlement Grant Program as determined by formula set forth in Section 106 of the Act. - C. "Program income" means gross income received by the City directly generated from the use of City CDBG funds which includes income from the Housing Repair Program projects within the City and a pro rata share of net income generated from float loan activity.
-Pro rata calculations will use the amount in II (B). - D. "Recaptured funds" means a fund balance that remains at the close of a project activity, cancellation of an awarded project or a repayment of funds that is required due to determination of ineligible activity by HUD, change of use from original grant award or sale of property. - E. "New stand-alone capital project" means a project that requires the establishment of a new HUD Integrated Disbursement & Information System ("IDIS") activity number as opposed to an existing project where supplemental funding is being added. - F. "Stand-alone public service project" means a project that has not been funded by the sub-regional process utilized by those non-entitlement consortium cities signing the King County Consortium Interlocal Cooperation Agreement for the Community Development Block Grant Program in the applicable program year.
-A City's stand-alone public service project may consist of more than one contract with more than one agency, as long as only one HUD IDIS activity number is required for the project activity, and the City submits all information, reports and invoices to the County as one project activity. - G. "Joint Agreement Cities" means CDBG entitlement cities that choose to participate in the King County CDBG Consortium for administration of CDBG funds as a party to this agreement.
+- A. "JRC" means the inter-jurisdictional Joint Recommendations Committee as described in Section V of this Agreement. - B. "CDBG Consortium Partners" means jurisdictions that are official HUDrecognized participants in the CDBG Consortium through a signed Interlocal Agreement. - C. "Consolidated Plan" is the King County Consortium Consolidated Housing and Community Development Plan, a HUD-required plan that identifies needs and contains a strategic plan to guide the investment of HUD CDBG, HOME and ESG funds for a multi-year period not to exceed five years. - D. "Entitlement amount" means the amount of funds that a metropolitan city is entitled to receive under the Entitlement Grant Program as determined by formula set forth in Section 106 of the Act. - E. "Program income" means gross income received by the City directly generated from the use of City CDBG funds which includes income from the Housing Repair Program projects within the City and a pro rata share of net income generated from float loan activity.
+Pro rata calculations will use the amount in II (B). - F. "Recaptured funds" means a fund balance that remains at the close of a project activity, cancellation of an awarded project or a repayment of funds that is required due to determination of ineligible activity by HUD, change of use from original grant award or sale of property. - G. "New stand-alone capital project" means a project that requires the establishment of a new HUD Integrated Disbursement & Information System ("IDIS") activity number as opposed to an existing project where supplemental funding is being added. - H. "Stand-alone public service project" means a project that has not been funded by the sub-regional process utilized by those non-entitlement consortium cities signing the King County Consortium Interlocal Cooperation Agreement for the Community Development Block Grant Program in the applicable program year.
+A City's stand-alone public service project may consist of more than one contract with more than one agency, as long as only one HUD IDIS activity number is required for the project activity, and the City submits all information, reports and invoices to the County as one project activity. - I. "Joint Agreement Cities" means CDBG entitlement cities that choose to participate in the King County CDBG Consortium for administration of CDBG funds as a party to this Agreement.